KunyiLockeLin/AnemoneerEngine/README.md

   2. I think the light calculation is not correct in fragment shader.

-  3. Replace .obj and .mlt files to .dae(COLLADA) for bone animation.
+  3. Replace .obj and .mlt files to glTF for bone animation.

   4. Attach obj.